5 Best Places to Shop for Groceries In Taipei

 You might picture a wet market being dirty and smelly( and it was like that when I was small).
 However, over the years, conditions have improved a lot.
 Many wet markets are now indoors, bright, and organized, making them much more pleasant to visit.

 I visited Nanmen Market this past summer and was impressed by how clean and well-organized it is.
 The stalls cover everything from produce, meat, and seafood to dried goods and prepared foods like zongzi (粽子), pastries, and pickled vegetables.
-The atmosphere is lively but easy to browse, making it an enjoyable stop even if you’re just looking around.

 Prices are usually lower than in supermarkets, and the quality is hard to beat.
 You can also find specialty items like freshly made tofu, pickled vegetables, handmade dumplings, and dried goods.
 In the summer, I like to get aiyu jelly (愛玉), grass jelly (仙草), or almond tofu (杏仁豆腐).

-You might wonder if bargaining is common at the wet market.
 Well, from my experience, I’ve only had little success unless it’s late in the morning and vendors are eager to wrap up for the day.
 But it’s definitely fun to interact with vendors and gather information about their products before choosing the items you want.

 5. Specialty Stores